About This Document

 Use of this service to analyse links to Wyld Morris’s domain (at www.wyldmorris.org.uk) is shown in Figure 1.

 It should also be noted that this service may be of use if you had a website hosted at a different domain – even if the website no longer exists!

 This information shows links from old websites from people who saw Sallyport Sword dancing – and these links can be useful to see the descriptions of old events and videos.
-However of more relevance to this document is the discovery of a link from The NUT (a magazine for the rapper sword community).
-But, as is the case generally with links to a website, there can be no guarantee that websites are still being maintained and incorrect links can be updated.
+However of more relevance to this document is the discovery of a (now broken) link from The NUT (a magazine for the rapper sword community).
+The website maintainer has been notified about the incorrect information on the NUT’s links page, but, as is the case generally with links to a website, there can be no guarantee that websites are still being maintained and incorrect links can be updated.